-Attendance Policy
+Attendance/Class Participation Policy

 - Full attendance and participation are required in order to receive a passing grade. - Each student will begin the semester with a 100 point passing grade.
-A grade below 70.0 points at the end of the semester will result in a final grade of 'failing'. - For each unexcused absence; 8 points will be deducted from your grade. - Arriving to class late (is equal to 2-5 minutes after the begging of the class time) will result in 4 points being deducted from your grade. - Leaving the class early will result in a 4 points reduction in your grade. - STUDENTS NEED to be ON TIME and PARTICIPATE for the ENTIRE CLASS PERIOD!! - If you are unable to attend for any reason or you are going to be late, please email me (mzm0015@auburn.edu) ASAP - Appropriate verification and a copy of the excused absences must be provided to the instructor within one week of the absence. - All absences MUST BE MADE UP.
+A grade below 70.0 points at the end of the semester will result in a final grade of 'failing'. - For each unexcused absence; 8 points will be deducted from your grade. - Arriving to ADC-Moton or ADC Ridgecrest late (is equal to 2-5 minutes after the begging of the class time) will result in 4 points being deducted from your grade. - Leaving to ADC-Moton or ADC Ridgecrest early will result in a 4 points reduction in your grade. - STUDENTS NEED to be ON TIME and PARTICIPATE for the ENTIRE CLASS PERIOD!! - If you are unable to attend for any reason or you are going to be late, please email me ASAP and call the ADC-Moton or ADC Ridgecrest to inform. - Appropriate verification and a copy of the excused absences must be provided to the instructor within one week of the absence. - All absences MUST BE MADE UP.
 Excused absences will enable you to earn back the points deducted for your absences.
 When you present your excused absence documentation and make up the time, the points will be added back to your grade.
 Make-up material must be completed in within 1 weeks of the date assigned. - Excused absences that are not made up within 1 week after the absence or verified within one week after the absence will be recorded as unexcused. - The make-up should be rescheduled in another time other than the assigned class time (not during class time).
-You are not allowed to make-up missed class time without first getting approval and authorization from the instructor and with the ADC-Moton staff/teachers.
+You are not allowed to make-up missed class time without first getting approval and authorization from the instructor and with the ADC-Moton or ADC-Ridgecrest staff/teachers.